magiruuvelvet/OTPGen/Libs/README.md

 ## boost

  - URL: https://www.boost.org/
- - Status: clean, only the `filesystem` librayr and required header files
+ - Status: clean, only the `filesystem` library and required header files
  - Only used in the **CLI** version
  - Create the config directory on first start